DataDog/terraform-provider-datadog/docs/resources/organization_settings.md

 Optional:

 - `enabled` (Boolean) Whether or not a SAML identity provider metadata file was provided to the Datadog organization.
+Defaults to `false`.

 <a id="nestedblock--settings--saml_strict_mode"></a>